practicalli/neovim/docs/neovim-basics/file-buffer-window-tab.md

 File lists are relative to the directory Neovim was opened from (or Path subsequently set in Neovim).

-=== "AstroNvim"

 `SPC f f` selector for files within the scope of the current directory path. `SPC f F` to also show hidden files from the current directory path.

 `SPC f a` selector for AstroNvim user configuration files

 `SPC f p` selector for previously opened files (oldfiles)

-=== "Practicalli Neovim Config Redux"
-    `SPC f f` to list files within the scope of the current directory path.

-    `SPC f b` provides a file browser to open files, navigate the file space and create new files and directories

 ### Save File